 When that Check Engine Light comes on, it is time to take action.
-This is your vehicles warning indicator that there may be a problem!
-While there are several reasons a Check Engine Light may come on, having an experienced Auto Repair shop properly diagnosis the issue is always recommended.
-At Champs Family Automotive, our ASE Certified Technicians have the knowledge and experience to diagnosis the reason your vehicle your Check Engine Light has come on.
+This is your vehicle’s warning indicator that there may be a problem!
+While there are several reasons a Check Engine Light may come on, having an experienced Auto Repair shop properly diagnose the issue is always recommended.
+At Champs Family Automotive in Surprise and Goodyear, AZ, our ASE Certified Technicians have the knowledge and experience to diagnose the reason your vehicle your Check Engine Light has come on.
 Both of our locations use state-of-the-art equipment to ensure we get you back on the road as quickly as possible!

 Common Questions About Our Process To Diagnosis & Fix Your Vehicle When The Check Engine Light Comes On

 A. The common misconception about Diagnostics that people have is that a “computer” plugged into your vehicle gives us what the problem is.
 The “computer” that people are generally referring to is a scanner.
 This scanner is connected to your vehicle, which will provide our Technician with trouble codes that are in your vehicle computer memory.
 All these scanners will ever tell you are the codes, which is not a substitution for a technician looking over the vehicle.
 There are thousands of codes and each code can only lead you into a specific system.
 Now our Technician needs to look into that specific system which again has several components.
 We then have a process of elimination to determine what failed in the system and why did the part fail?
 This is where having an experienced Technician comes into play.
 Their knowledge of the system will allow them to efficiently narrow down the problem and what caused the failure in the system.